‘Destiny 2’ Moves Xur To The Tower And He Has The Fated Engram And Three Of Coins

 Destiny 2 players were worried Xur would make an appearance on Mercury this week, which would effectively lock him away from those without the Curse of Osiris expansion.
-Bungie instead moved him to the Tower this weekend and he has the all-new Fated Engram and Three of Coins for PlayStation 4, Xbox One, and PC players along with the usual assortment of Exotic goods.
+Bungie instead moved him to the Tower this weekend, and he has the all-new Fated Engram and Three of Coins for PlayStation 4, Xbox One, and PC players, along with the usual assortment of Exotic goods.

-The Fated Engram is the big addition to Xur’s inventory thanks to the latest update as it guarantees Destiny 2 players an Exotic weapon or armor piece they do not already own.
+The Fated Engram is the big addition to Xur’s inventory thanks to the latest update, as it guarantees Destiny 2 players an Exotic weapon or armor piece they do not already own.
 It costs 97 Legendary Shards and can only be purchased once per account every week.

 Meanwhile, Three of Coins returns from Destiny 1 with an important change.
 This item will increase the chance of a Destiny 2 player receiving an Exotic item for four hours once it is purchased and used.
 It costs 31 Legendary Shards and can be purchased as many times as desired.